efournier92/TaskTracker/README.md

 #### Acceptance Criteria

-- A reusable `Delete` button has been added to the system.
+- A `Delete` button has been added to the Task-View component.
   - Clicking this button will delete the task from the database.
-- The new `Delete` button has been added to the Task-View component.
   - Upon successful deletion, the task disappears from the user's list of tasks.
 - The new `Delete` button has been added to the Task-Edit component.
   - The button is only displayed if the task has already been saved the the database.